Queuecumbr/user-overrides.js/README.md

-# user.js
+# user-overrides.js
-My user.js for Firefox for easy setup using privacytools.io recommended about:config settings listed at https://www.privacytools.io/browsers/#about_config
+My overrides of gHacks user.js for Firefox provided at https://github.com/ghacksuserjs/ghacks-user.js along with a simple updater script.